-TO: THE CITY OF MAPLE RIDGE

-(the authority having jurisdiction)
+TO: THE CITY OF MAPLE RIDGE (the authority having jurisdiction)

 RE:

 Discipline (e.g. Architectural, Engineering etc.) (Print)

 Name of Project (Print)

 Address of Project (Print)

 Legal Description of Project (Print)

-(Each registered professional shall complete the following:
+(Each registered professional shall complete the following: Professional's Seal and Signature

 Name (Print)

-Professional's Seal and Signature
+Date

 Address (Print)

 Phone

-I hereby give assurance that:
+I herel by give assurance that:

-- a) I have fulfilled my obligations for field review as outlined in Section 6 of the Heritage Designation and Revitalization and Tax Exemption Agreement Bylaw No. 6913-2012 and the attached Schedule D, Confirmation of Commitment by Owners. - b) I am a registered professional of the BC Association of Heritage Professionals as well as being or working with another registered professional as defined in the British Columbia Building Code.
+a) I have fulfilled my obligations for field review as outlin Designation and Revitalization and Tax Exemption Agr attached Schedule D, Confirmation of Commitment by eement Bylaw No. 6913-2012 and the

+b) Heritage Professionals as well as

 (if the registered professional is a member of a firm, complete the following:)

-I am a member of the firm and I sign this letter on behalf of the firm.
+member of the firmf of the firm. and I sign this letter on

 Signature

+SCHEDULE "F"